The performance appraisal process seems to be dreaded by everyone. It's almost a cliche to hate on them at this point.

 It's very difficult to game regular 1 on 1 meetings.
 Bad managers generally cancel and avoid them.
 Even if they have them, they'll either stop being a bad manager because of them, or be badly outpaced by what good managers do in them.

-Essential to creating a great team, effective 1 on 1s help you keep your best people.
+Essential to creating a great team, effective one to ones help you keep your best people.

-It provides regular time to get their input and help them improve.
-Ambitious people are also hungry to grow as study after study shows.
-A review helps them see how they have or have not been growing.
-Don't be the manager that made no progress with them or you'll lose them.
+It provides regular time to get their input, and coach them.
+Remember: Ambitious people are hungry to grow as study after study shows.
+An annual performance appraisal helps them see how they have or have not been growing with you.
+Don't be the manager that made no progress with them, or you'll eventually lose them to another job that will help them grow.

-Equally important, you can turn around underperformers with 1 on 1s by continuing to work with them on issues post review (learn how to here).
+Equally important, you can turn around underperformers with one on ones by continuing to work with them on issues after your review of them (learn how to here).

 By separating the feedback from the performance appraisal process, it's often much better received.
 Tom Didanato, Chief of Human Resources for Lear (a Fortune 500 company), reported this result at their company in Harvard Business Review: